githubuniverseworkshops/codeql/workshop-2022/README.md

     - `MethodCall.getAnArgument()` returns all possible arguments of the method call.
     - `MethodCall.getArgument(int i)` returns the argument at (0-based) index `i` of the method call.
-    - The argument is an _expression_ in the program, represented by the CodeQL class `Expr`.
+    - The argument is an _expression_ in the program, represented by the CodeQL class `Ast::Expr`.
     - Introduce a new variable in the `from` clause to hold this expression, and output the variable in the `select` clause.

     </details>